What To Do After A Car Accident Not Your Fault No Insurance?

 Many insurance companies will contact you almost immediately after the accident to offer you a quick settlement to cover your expenses.
 They may even give you a dollar amount to entice you into signing quickly.

 Don’t sign anything—a settlement or anything else—without discussing it with a car accident attorney first.
-Chances are that “quick check” won’t be enough to cover your car repairs, medical expenses, lost wages and other expenses associated with the accident.
+Chances are that a “quick check” won’t be enough to cover your car repairs, medical expenses, lost wages, and other expenses associated with the accident.